digitalrebar/doc/arch/objects/provider.rst

 ~~~~~~~~~~

 The Packet.net provider lets Rebar manage bare metal nodes provided by
 Packet.
-In order to use it, you should:
+In order to use it, the following must be done:

 * Create an account and an API key with Packet.
 * Create a new Project at Packet, and record its ID.